 Since Sports College designation, Ellowes Hall has continually looked at the way it promotes a healthy lifestyle to its students.

-Sport continues to be a growing business and an attractive vocation for many students at Ellowes Hall and this year saw our fourth cohort leave with 100% success in their BTEC qualifications.
-We have successfully extended our BTEC programme to include the BTEC First certificate and First Diploma in Sport as well as the BTEC National Award and National Certificate in Sport and Exercise Science.
+Sport continues to be a growing business and an attractive vocation for many students at Ellowes Hall and we achieve significant success with 100% BTEC Sport students achieving distinction level in 2019.
+We have successfully extended our BTEC programme to include the BTEC First award for Sport as well as the BTEC National Award and National Certificate in Sport and Exercise Science.

 We proudly boast a team of specialist PE staff who can teach a multitude of sports to a high standard.
+Last year, the range of provision covered over 32 sports with links to a variety of external clubs/coaches.
 This allows us to offer a broad, yet balanced, Key Stage Three curriculum that engages all students.
-Our Key Stage Four curriculum offers a wide range of accredited courses such as the Sports Leaders Award, Dance Leaders Award, Pool Lifeguard, First Aid and Fitness Leaders Award in addition to the more complimentary activities; kickboxing, judo, aerobics, yoga and fitness training.
+Our Key Stage Four curriculum offers a wide range of opportunities and qualifications including, Pool Lifeguard, First Aid and National Governing Body coaching awards.

 Since designation, Ellowes Hall has continually looked at the way it promotes a healthy lifestyle to its students.
 This has led to a dedicated team of staff and students working together to ensure the school promotes physical and emotional health by equipping pupils with the skills and attitudes to make informed decisions about their health.